dash7ou/Learn_Web_Development/README.md

 Now you learn alot about HTML5 and CSS3 and able to do alot see you in the exercise and projects.

+## Projects

+* [Download this file](https://mega.nz/#!nOh1TByK!4fAWG9qWHBqoI2pHdWTsLCWCe7t4ChwPTpnObriSktU) and you will find design to your first project and sould be responsive with small devices.

 ### Authors
 [Mohammed M Zourob](https://github.com/dash7ou): [@dash7ou](https://github.com/dash7ou)